zanskar/App_Helloandroid/README.md

 # Helloandroid

 ## Description
 This is the very first project of the first phase of Google Developer Challenge Scholarship - Android Basics - 2017/2018.
-We had to create a business card for Udacity.
+The subject was to create a business card for Udacity.

 ## Technical points
 <ul>